abeleinin/os/ostep/virtualizing-memory/README.md

 }
 ```

+### Fine-grained vs. Course-grained Segmentation

+- **Course-grained**: Systems with just a frew segments (ie, code, stack, heap)
+- **Fine-grained**: Early systems were more flexible and allowed for address spaces to consist of many smaller segments.
+    - Many segments require additional hardware support with a **segment table**

+### OS Support

+- `brk` and `sbrk` system calls change the amount of space allocated for the calling process's data segment
+    - `brk` function sets the break value to ends and changes the allocated space accordingly.
+    - `sbrk` functions adds `incr` function bytes to the break value and changes the allocated space accordingly.

 ## Free-Space Management

 - **External fragmentation**: Free space gets chopped into little pieces of different sizes and is thus fragmented; subsequent requests may fail because there's no single contiguous space.